DOPING CONTROL OFFICER AGREEMENT

 - United States Anti-Doping Agency

-The following ALF form is for providing detailed contact information of all USA Powerlifting athletes who are notified you are in the Registered Testing Pool (ie, National Team Members or any USA Powerlifting Athlete instructed to do so), to help administration with performing Out-of-Meet tests.
-The form is to to be filled out online by the stated deadline each quarter and are automatically submitted to the Anti-Doping Chair responsible for OMTs.
+The following ALF form is for providing detailed contact information of all USA Powerlifting athletes who are notified you are in the Registered Testing Pool to help the administration with performing Out-of-Meet tests.
+The form is to be filled out online by the stated deadline each quarter and is automatically submitted to the Anti-Doping Chair responsible for OMTs.
 Failure to submit your ALF by the deadline, or to keep your whereabouts accurate will result in removal from teams and suspension.

 With the recent doping failures, the TUE committee will be making more regular announcements regarding Therapeutic Use Exemptions (TUE).

-Any medication that you are on should be cross checked (by YOU) on the WADA database: http://www.usada.org/substances/prohibited-list
+Any medication that you are on should be cross-checked (by YOU) on the database: GlobalDro.com

 If you have a medication that is prescribed that appears on this list, you need to file for a TUE.

 TUE’s need to be received NO LATER than 6 weeks prior to your intended competition.
 It is YOUR RESPONSIBILITY and YOURS ALONE to ensure the proper paperwork is submitted on time.

 A couple of items worth mentioning:

 1. Testosterone or any derivatives thereof will not be approved by historical precedent in our organization.